 3. Form Perception and the Communication of Volume: This submodule contains a lengthy exploration of rudimentary geometric solids such as spheres, cylinders, cones, and cubes.
 The student learns how different configurations of shape and value can elicit perceptions of very specific three-dimensional volumes.
 A great amount of repetition here builds invaluable automaticity while simultaneously familiarizing the artist with the basic behavior of light as well as our perception of it, further developing the artist’s ability to communicate visually.

-4. Advanced Visual Communication and Capstone(s): The submodule consists of tasks that include advanced ‘finishing’ practices, navigating higher resolutions, growing one’s capacity for more robust information synthesis, and exploring advanced concepts of visual communication.
+4. Advanced Visual Communication and Capstone(s): This submodule consists of tasks that include advanced ‘finishing’ practices, navigating higher resolutions, growing one’s capacity for more robust information synthesis, and exploring advanced concepts of visual communication.
 This submodule also sees the student engage in capstone projects.

 Examples of Language of Painting Exercises